 Although most of the NTFPs do not play a direct role in ecosystem services, they are ones among the final products provided by ecosystem services.
-However, the trees/forest, which provided NTFPs play a crucial role in ecosystem services as follows.
+However, trees/forests, which provides NTFPs, play a crucial role in ecosystem services as follows.

 First, many of the trees providing NTFPs are the long-lived trees, so all parts of the trees play a role in carbon sequestration, (Table 2).
-The carbon storage function has the social value which equals to the social damage avoided by not releasing the $CO_2$ into the atmosphere (Nordhaus, 2007).
+The carbon storage function has the social value which equals to the social damage avoided by not releasing the CO_2 into the atmosphere (Nordhaus, 2007).
 Second, the forest can regulate the runoffs the rainwater.
 It can reduce flood volumes during torrential rains, and in dry seasons, forest gradually releases the absorbed water that maintains river flow.
 The value of watershed protection is commonly equal to water treatment costs, water supply or investment costs of reservoir construction (Gaodi et al., 2010).
 Third, the trees/forest helps to prevent soil erosion and minimize sedimentation in water reservoir or rivers.
 This service has a value that equal to the cost of sediment removal from rivers and reservoirs (Keeler et al., 2012).
 Fourth, the honey bee not only provides the honey products but also to crop plants pollinated.
 They are the pollinators that can increase yield, quality, and stability of fruit and seed crops.
 Value equals to the investment costs to optimize agriculture and conservation (Breeze et al., 2016).
 Last, some species, especially wild orchid flower also contribute a role in aesthetic or recreation.
 The value of recreation equal to the travel costs of tourists to visit the particular site (Gaodi et al., 2010).
 This finding is consistent with other studies that NTFPs play a direct or indirect role to maintain the value of ecosystem services because extraction activities do not impact critically to the forest or trees (Arnold and Pe'rez, 2001; Neumann and Hirsch, 2000; Ros-Tonen and Wiersum, 2005).

-Primary NTFPs Ecosystem Description of functioning contributed by - Services NTFPs Long-lived trees: Carbon storage Leaves, branches, stems, barks, and roots of Liquid resin, Solid the long-lived trees play role in carbon storage resin, Fuelwood, Watershed Water can be relocated to regulate availability Bamboo, and Prich leaf protection of surface water and runoff through the crown, (Melientha suavis - trunk, undergrowth vegetation and forest littler and Pierre) soil.
-Soil erosion Trees/forest help to prevent soil erosion and minimize sedimentation in reservoirs and rivers. prevention minimize sedimentation in reservoirs and rivers.
-Honey bee Pollination A honey bee is the key animal pollinator for crop pollination Ornament plant: Aesthetic Slightly contribute to recreation and eco- Orchid flower tourism (physical wellbeing, learning, and quality of life)
+Primary NTFPs Ecosystem Services Description of functioning contributed by NTFPs Long-lived trees: Liquid resin, Solid resin, Fuelwood, Bamboo, and Prich leaf (Melientha suavis Pierre) Carbon storage Leaves, branches, stems, barks, and roots of the long- lived trees play role in carbon storage Watershed protection Water can be relocated to regulate availability of surface water and runoff through the crown, trunk, undergrowth vegetation and forest littler and soil.
+Soil erosion prevention Trees/forest help to prevent soil erosion and minimize sedimentation in reservoirs and rivers.
+Honey bee Pollination A honey bee is the key animal pollinator for crop pollination Ornament plant: Orchid flower Aesthetic Slightly contribute to recreation and eco-tourism (physical wellbeing, learning, and quality of life)